shema-boris/FileGenius/README.md

 ## 🎯 Project Overview

-**Current Status:** Phase 5 Complete 🧠🔄✨
+**Current Status:** Phase 7 Complete 📊🎨✨

-FileGenius is a self-learning personal AI assistant that continuously improves from your file organization patterns.
+FileGenius is a self-learning personal AI assistant with full intelligence visibility.
+It continuously improves from your file organization patterns while providing beautiful visualizations and actionable insights.
 Built with privacy as the top priority, all operations run locally with zero external dependencies.

 ### Core Principles